Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

 - A development machine running a standard Linux distribution.
 We will assume that this machine has the *192.168.3.11* IP address.
-This machine must have Java 1.8 and Maven installed.
+This machine must have Java 1.8, Maven and rabbitmq-server installed.
 - A raspberrypi3 running PELUX.

 Compiling SWUpdate artifacts